 Chair Hickman raised a question as to whether there will be another public hearing after the Planning Commission deliberated on the resolutions.
 Mr. Mackey noted that the resolutions have had a public hearing and the Commission is in the deliberating stage.
 Ms. McCann agreed.

 Janet Christensen-Lewis was opposed to not allowing the public additional time to comment.
-Chair Hickman indicated the public will have an opportunity to comment based on attorney advice.
+Chair Hickman indicated the public will have an opportunity to comment.